goldengrisha/sortify/README.md

 Files: `zero_shot_classification.py`, `few_shots_classification_openai.py`, `few_shots_classification_hf.py`

-## 3. NN approach
+## 3. Neural Network Approach

-Tried with preprocessed and raw data.
+Experimented with both preprocessed and raw data.

-### Transfer learning
+### Transfer Learning
 - Accuracy: ~50%

 #### Next Steps:
 - Optimize hyperparameters
-- The size after preprocessing is too small for deep learning (now we have~1000 entries)
+- Address the small dataset size (currently ~1000 entries)
-- Maybe something off with data
+- Investigate potential data issues

 Files: `nn_classification.ipynb`

 ## Summary

-To address the challenge of sorting tickets with various complexities such as different languages, missing values, and overlapping high-frequency words, we can consider both machine learning (ML) and large language model (LLM) approaches.
+The classes are somewhat imbalanced, particularly the "Spam" category, which has significantly fewer entries compared to the other classes.
+This imbalance can affect the classifier's performance.

-#### Data Challenges
+### Data Challenges

-Using Python for fast text analysis, I identified that several models could potentially be used for ticket sorting.
-However, the dataset presents several challenges:
+Using Python for fast text analysis, I identified several challenges with the dataset:
 - **Multilingual Data:** The dataset contains tickets in different languages.
 - **Missing Values:** Some tickets have incomplete information.
-- **High-Frequency Words:** There are words that appear frequently across different categories, causing overlap.
+- **High-Frequency Words:** Common words appear frequently across different categories, causing overlap.

-#### Decision Factors
+### Decision Factors

 - **Budget:** The LLM approach might be more cost-effective if the translation cost in the ML approach is high.
 - **Data Size:** For a larger dataset, the LLM approach could be more scalable and require less preprocessing.